aedorian/blug/projects.markdown

 Archive of the projects I made that are worth talking about.

-Smaller projects are detailled in [the blug part](https://aedorian.github.io/blug/) of this website.
+Smaller projects are detailled in articles I have written in [the blug part](https://aedorian.github.io/blug/) of this website.

 If not specified, all music used in the mentioned games was made by me.